udaykumarswamy/ColorSyncAI/README.md

-# **ColorSync - Style Made Easy**
+# **ColorSyncAI - Style Made Easy**

 ![Project Banner](https://www.hongkongda.com/wp-content/uploads/2024/05/aim_18741_1.jpg)

-**ColorSync** is a web application that helps users discover personalized fashion and style recommendations based on their uploaded images.
+**ColorSyncAI** is a web application that helps users discover personalized fashion and style recommendations based on their uploaded images.
 By analyzing features like skin tone, hair color, and eye color, ColorSync provides tailored feedback and shopping suggestions to enhance your style.

 ---